 Are The Religions Of Christianity And Islam Compatible?

 -While both religions profess monotheism, Islam denies the biblical concept of the Trinity, which teaches that one God exists in three separate, divine Persons (Matthew 28:19-20; John 10:30 Ephesians 4:4-6).
-The Koran mistakenly identifies the Trinity as God the Father, Mary, and Jesus Christ.
+The Koran identifies the Trinity as God the Father, Mary, and Jesus Christ.
+If the Muslim holy book is divine revelation, then why does it misrepresent Christian doctrine?

 -While Christianity affirms that Jesus Christ is God in the flesh, is co-eternal with the Father, the Son of God, was crucified, and resurrected from the grave (John 3:16; 1 Peter 2:24; John 2:19-20; 20:26-28; 1 Corinthians 15:1-8), the religion of Islam flatly denies all of these essential Christian doctrines.
-Moreover, Islam teaches that Jesus was only a good moral teacher who was subordinate to the prophet Muhammad.
+Moreover, Islam teaches that Jesus was only a good moral teacher who was subordinate to the Prophet Muhammad.
+So it appears that the religions of Christianity and Islam are not compatible.
+We do not worship the same god.

 -While Christianity teaches that the Holy Spirit is the third Person of the Trinity who testifies in favor of Jesus Christ (John 14:26), Islam teaches that He is the angel Gabriel.
 Also, the Muslim religion calls Muhammad the "helper."
 It is also interesting to note that Islam affirms the virgin birth.